Dombarth/tilers-sydney/about-harbour-tiling.md

 ## Credentials

 - Fully insured for residential tiling work
-- Coordinating with licensed waterproofers for wet area work
+- Licensed waterproofing for wet area work (we hold a builders licence)

 ---